-Total no. of affected employees/ workers Rehabilitated employees/workers placed in employment or family members placed on employme
+Total no. of affected employees/ workers vees/workers placed in bers placed on employment

 FY 2022-23 FY 2021-22 FY 2022-23 FY 2021-22

 Employees Nil Nil Nil Nil

 Workers Nil 1 Nil 1

 - 4) Does the entity provide transition assistance programs to facilitate continued employability and the management of career endings resulting from retirement or termination of employment?
 (Yes/ No): No - 5) Details on assessment of value chain partners: